cyrus-/typy/README.md

 Contribute!
 -----------
-I think `tydy` could finally bring statically typed functional programming to the masses, but for that to happen, I need you to help:
+I think `tydy` could bring statically typed functional programming to the masses, but for that to happen, I need you to help:
 * star, follow, join our gitter, share
 * write a tydy library (ideas)
 * contribute to my patreon campaign, individually or as an organizational sponsor
 * hire me to give a training seminar, provide support or consult
 * teach a course using tydy
-* join the tydy team, there are lots of really interesting projects for anyone interested in programming language design and implementation.
+* join the tydy team -- there are lots of really interesting projects for anyone interested in programming language design and implementation.

 License
 -------